skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

   Set the origin address.
 The default origin address is 65536 minus the length of file.bin. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+--page `N`
+  Specify the RAM bank (N=0-7) mapped to 49152 (0xC000) in the main input file.
+  This option creates a 128K snapshot.

 -p, --stack `STACK`
   Set the stack pointer.
 This option is equivalent to ``--reg sp=STACK``.
 The